-- ssh ssh.itu.dk - sqlplus oracle_user_name@studora
+- Log onto ssh.itu.dk using an SSH client. - Type: sqlplus your_oracle_user_name@studora

-After the first line you will be prompted for mail user name and mail password.
-After the second line you will be prompted for Oracle password.
+During the first step you will be prompted for mail user name and mail password.
+In the second step you will be prompted for Oracle password.

 When working on the command prompt, it is a good idea to use a text editing program on the side for writing your queries.